allebb/pirrot/README.md

 # Useful notes and tips

-I thought I would share a list of useful notes, ideas and other interesting RaspberryPi setup related items that may help with your Pirrot or other RaspberryPi related projects.
+I thought I would share a list of useful notes, ideas and other interesting RaspberryPi setup related items that may help with your Pirrot-based repeater or other RaspberryPi related projects.

 ## Remote desktop access to your RaspberryPi
 If you intend to run Pirrot on a Raspberry Pi and opt for the "Desktop" version of Raspbian instead of the "Lite" version, you may wish to access the desktop remotely, I personally prefer the RDP protocol and find it superior to VNC,  luckily you can easily install ``xrdp`` (an open-source server implementation of the RDP protocol) on your RaspberryPi with just a few commands: